python/devguide/triage/labels.rst

 interest areas.

-Adding these labels is also a way to notify the relevant experts, since they are encouraged to subscribe to these labels.
+Adding these labels is also a way to notify the relevant experts, since they are encouraged to subscribe to them.
 Depending on the label, this might also automatically add the issue to a GitHub project.

 You can see the `full list of expert labels on GitHub